gongahkia/yuho/doc/KANBAN.md

     3. easy to tokenise, parse and interpret
     4. be able to represent common law rulings and statutes
     5. general enough to represent both criminal law and tort, as well as common law rulings
+    6. able to define a given term or idea recursively
-    6. all keywords are CAPITALISED by default for ease of reading
+    7. all keywords are CAPITALISED by default for ease of reading
         1. "Normalisation" results in documents that are faster and more accurate to read and understand
-    7. all keywords should aim to be familar to lawyers and the layperson and not too technical to avoid a steep learning curve
+    8. all keywords should aim to be familar to lawyers and the layperson and not too technical to avoid a steep learning curve
+    9. account for subsidiary legislation as well and distinguish it from primary legislation
 3. Language inspirations
     1. Python
     2. Julia